sciZer0/7/v/README.md

 <h3 align="center">Problem 1</h3>

-Problem 1 is that we (people) build blockchains the same way as we built states:
+Problem 1 is that we — people — build blockchains the same way as we built states:

 with kings (founders), top servants (top developers/validators/miners) and really rightless people (users).